Project 2025: Expansion of presidential powers

 Project 2025 seeks to place the federal government's entire executive branch under direct presidential control, eliminating the independence of the DOJ, the FBI, the Federal Communications Commission, the Federal Trade Commission, and other agencies.
 The plan is based on a controversial interpretation of unitary executive theory, "an expansive interpretation of presidential power that aims to centralize greater control over the government in the White House."
 Kevin Roberts said that all federal employees should answer to the president.
 Since the Reagan administration, the Supreme Court has embraced a stronger unitary executive led by conservative justices, the Federalist Society, and the Heritage Foundation, and overturned some precedents limiting Project 2025's vision of executive power.

-Project 2025 advocates for all Department of State employees in leadership roles to be dismissed before January 20, 2025.
+Project 2025 advocates that all Department of State employees in leadership roles be dismissed before January 20, 2025.
 It explicitly recommends replacing these executive branch positions with ideologically vetted State Department leaders appointed to acting roles that do not require Senate confirmation.
 Kiron Skinner, who wrote the State Department chapter of Project 2025, ran the department's office of policy planning for less than a year during the Trump administration before being forced out of the department.
 She considers most State Department employees too left-wing and wants them replaced by those more loyal to a conservative president.
 When asked by Peter Bergen in June 2024 if she could name a time when State Department employees obstructed Trump policy, she said she could not.

 If Project 2025 were implemented, congressional approval would not be required for the sale of military equipment and ammunition to a foreign nation, unless "unanimous congressional support is guaranteed".

 In 2019, Trump said that Article Two of the U.S. Constitution grants him the "right to do whatever as president", a common claim among supporters of the unitary executive theory.
 Similarly, in 2018, Trump claimed he could fire special counsel Robert Mueller.
 Trump is not the first president to consider policies related to the unitary executive theory.
 The idea has seen a resurgence and popularization within the Republican Party since the 9/11 terrorist attacks in 2001.